 HES offers a dynamic and team-based learning experience.
 Externs/Residents will have the opportunity to work with several different Doctors of Audiology throughout their 12-month placement giving them exposure to a variety of clinical practice experiences.

-An interest in diagnostic vestibular testing is preferred and adequate training and supervision will always be provided by one of our Doctors of Audiology.
+An interest in diagnostic vestibular testing is required and adequate training and supervision will always be provided by one of our Doctors of Audiology.
 Successful residents will have already demonstrated the ability to translate their classroom learning into hands on patient care with the ability to build patient rapport.
 A strong work ethic and professional accountability are a must.

 Externship site expects the extern to have mastered these skills before they begin their clinical externship:

 - audiometric evaluations- instruction for hearing aid fitting- hearing aid programming and troubleshooting- hearing aid care- some vestibular testing experience preferred